CameronCombs578/Knowledge-Base-Combs/content/index.md

 - [[australia-habitats-animals/index.md|Australia's Habitats and Animals]]
 - [[antarctica-habitats-animals/index.md|Antarctica's Habitats and Animals]]
 - [[oceans-habitats-animals/index|Ocean's Habitats and Animals]]
+## The index page

+This is the index page (`content/index.md`) of your knowledge base docs.
+It serves as the home page for your website.

 ## Editing pages

 You can edit this index page by opening the `content/index.md` file (found in the `content/` folder) in a Markdown-specific app or any text editor.